dacr/sotohp/README.md

 3. A local LMDB database is used to store/cache, serialization is JSON based,
 4. Background jobs are run to update, to enrich, to analyze, to process your photos
 5. Dedicated Filesystem targets for pre-processed photos
+6. Photos are identified using an [ULID][ulid] identifier computed from the shoot timestamp
+  - if shoot timestamp is missing or invalid, file last modified is used (at first seen)
+  - SO photos stream is automatically ordered by this timestamp

 ## TODO

-- [ ] switch to ULID for photo identifiers
+- [x] switch to [ULID][ulid] for photo identifiers
 - [ ] add photo files checker daemon for both originals and generated (miniatures, normalized, ...)
 - [ ] enhanced photo classification
 - [ ] [instance segmentation][instseg]